Fullerene: Boron

 A type of buckyball which uses boron atoms, instead of the usual carbon, was predicted and described in 2007.
 The B_{80} structure, with each atom forming 5 or 6 bonds, was predicted to be more stable than the C_{60} buckyball.
 However, subsequent analysis found that the predicted Ih symmetric structure was vibrationally unstable and the resulting cage would undergo a spontaneous symmetry break, yielding a puckered cage with rare Th symmetry (symmetry of a volleyball).
 The number of six-member rings in this molecule is 20 and number of five-member rings is 12.
 There is an additional atom in the center of each six-member ring, bonded to each atom surrounding it.
-By employing a systematic global search algorithm, it was later found that the previously proposed B_{80} fullerene is not a global maximum for 80-atom boron clusters and hence can not be found in nature; the most stable configurations have complex.
+By employing a systematic global search algorithm, it was later found that the previously proposed B_{80} fullerene is not a global maximum for 80-atom boron clusters and hence can not be found in nature; the most stable configurations have complex geometries.
 The same paper concluded that boron's energy landscape, unlike others, has many disordered low-energy structures, hence pure boron fullerenes are unlikely to exist in nature.

 However, an irregular B_{40} complex dubbed borospherene was prepared in 2014.
 This complex has two hexagonal faces and four heptagonal faces with in D2d symmetry interleaved with a network of 48 triangles.

+B_{80} was experimentally obtained in 2024, i.e. 17 years after theoretical prediction by Gonzalez Szwacki et al..